WPDE-TV

 WPDE-TV (channel 15) is a television station licensed to Florence, South Carolina, United States, serving the Pee Dee and Grand Strand regions of South Carolina as an affiliate of ABC and The CW.
-It is owned by Sinclair Broadcast Group, which also operates WWMB (channel 21, also licensed to Florence) under a shared services agreement (SSA) with owner Howard Stirk Holdings.
+It is owned by Sinclair Broadcast Group alongside WWMB (channel 21, also licensed to Florence).
 The two stations share studios on University Boulevard in Conway; WPDE-TV's transmitter is located on Pee Dee Church Road in Floydale, South Carolina.